lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 1. Delete the files you pasted in the `Game`, `570`, and `StartUp` folders.

 2. Set your keybinds back to the way you want them.

-3. Enable double-tap for self-cast in the DotA 2 options by raising the timeout to something around 0.5.

-*Note: Double tap selfcast is intentionally disabled to prevent miscasts*

 ## Known Bugs